CodingItWrong/outsidein.dev/book/next-steps.md

 ## Books

 If you get the opportunity to work on a team with someone who has helped push agile practice forward, take it.
 Unfortunately, we won't all get the opportunity to do so, but many of them have recorded insights in books to share them with a broader audience.
 Here are some recommendations.

+*Some of the links below are affiliate links: if you purchase through them I make a little money without any cost to you.
+If you’d rather not use these links, feel free to search for these books at your preferred bookseller.
+I recommend InformIT and Pragmatic Programmers for DRM-free ebooks.*

 ### Outside-In TDD